 The major outcome of the academic programme would be to provide students with a thorough grounding in the physiological basis, analytical methods and fundamental aspects of medical physics and instil an attitude of integrity, professionalism, critical-thinking and scientific rigor.

-Teaching is provided both by full time academic staff and by clinical medical physicists and other health care professionals, like radiobiologists, clinicians and regulators.
+Teaching is provided by full time academic staff, clinical medical physicists, dosimetrists, radiation proction experts and health care professionals, like radiologists and radiation oncologist physicians.